Developments since July 2008

 In 2013 the MHMT raised £50,000 to support an MHCECC consultant to receive advanced training abroad for one year.
 The wide-ranging benefits to the MHCECC's 500-mile catchment area include improved service delivery, raised standards of in-house training and research, and enhancement of the Centre's international relevance.

 The MHCECC's Outreach Programme Eye screening in schools, slums and rural areas is a priority.
-In the last year, 500 children were screened for refractive error (long- or short-sightedness) and other conditions in 11 slum schools.
+In the last year, more than 500 children were screened for refractive error (long- or short-sightedness) and other conditions in 11 slum schools.
 35 pairs of spectacles were provided free of cost by the pupils of Copthall School, London through the MHMT.